hl7ch/ch-emed/input/pagecontent/dosage.md

 The dosage instruction is based on the *6.3.4.6 Dosage Instructions Content Module (1.3.6.1.4.1.19376.1.9.1.3.6)* in the [IHE Pharmacy Technical Framework Supplement Community Prescription (PRE)](https://www.ihe.net/uploadedFiles/Documents/Pharmacy/IHE_Pharmacy_Suppl_PRE.pdf).

+#### Timing
+For the representation of the time of administration according to the 1-1-1-1 scheme, the values MORN-NOON-EVE-NIGHT from the [ValueSet EventTiming](https://www.hl7.org/fhir/valueset-event-timing.html) are recommended for the Swiss use.

 <div>{% include dosage.svg %}</div>